 A day hiking trail climbing Mount Dana, the second highest peak in Yosemite, which is higher than Mount Fuji.
 [Can you die without walking?
 Trip to American National Parks (38)]

-Mount Dana is 3,981 meters tallest mountain in Yosemite National Park.
-This trail starts along Tioga Road on the east side of the park.
+Mount Dana, the second highest mountain in Yosemite National Park at 3,981 m.
+This trail begins along Tioga Road on the east side of the park

-Mount Dana is the highest peak in Yosemite National Park.
+Mount Dana, the highest peak in Yosemite National Park

-It is a mountain with an altitude of 3,981 m (13,061 feet) higher than Mount Fuji, and is a solid course, including the slope, making it a level suitable for intermediate and above.
+At 3,981 m (13,061 ft), the mountain is higher than Mount Fuji, and the course, including the slope, is quite steep and is suitable for intermediate and above level hikers

-This trail is perfect for those with good legs and those who want to walk around Yosemite thoroughly.
+This trail is perfect for those with good legs and those who want to take their time walking in Yosemite

-★Trail along Tioga Road (road leading to the east entrance)
+★Trail along Tioga Road (the road leading to the east entrance)

-There are five entrance gates to Yosemite Park, three on the west side, one on the south side, and one on the east side, so you will need an entrance fee (park entrance fee) regardless of which entrance you enter.
+There are five entrance gates to Yosemite Park: three on the west side, one on the south side, and one on the east side.
+No matter which gate you enter through, you must pay an entrance fee (park admission fee)

-If you are coming from San Francisco, use the west entrance to enter the park.
+If you are coming from San Francisco, enter the park through the west entrance

-However, for those who are hiking at Yosemite Park, a must-see is the mountains and trails that stretch along the road east of Yosemite Park, known as Tioga Pass Road 120.
-(The purple line on the Tioga pass map below)
+However, for those who come to Yosemite Park for hiking, the must-see is the trails and mountains that run along Tioga Pass Road (Route 120), which leads to the eastern side of Yosemite Park.
+(The purple line on the Tioga Pass map below.)

-Tioga Road is a road that passes through the highlands of the Sierra Nevada Mountains, which is over 3,000 meters above sea level (9,943 ft), so it is a road that has a lot of snowfall in winter and is open only in the summer.
-The period may vary slightly depending on the snowfall that year, but it is a limited-time road that can be opened from around the end of October after the snow melts.
-(You must check the official website at any time.)
+Tioga Road passes through the high Sierra Nevada Mountains at an elevation of over 3,000 meters (9,943 ft), so it gets a lot of snow in the winter and is only open in the summer.
+The opening times vary slightly depending on the snowfall each year, but it is a limited-time road that is open from roughly late May after the snow melts until the end of October before winter arrives.
+(Please check the official website regularly.)

-There are also many spectacular viewpoints along the Tioga Pass, so you can stop at a viewpoint or something to enjoy the view while driving.
+There are also many scenic viewpoints along Tioga Pass, so you can stop at viewpoints and enjoy the scenery while driving

 Olmsted Point, Tenaya Lake, Tuolumne Meadows, Lembert Dome: and more